Queen (Queen album): Reception

 Rolling Stone wrote, "There's no doubt that this funky, energetic English quartet has all the tools they'll need to lay claim to the Zep's abdicated heavy-metal throne, and beyond that to become a truly influential force in the rock world.
 Their debut album is superb."
 The Winnipeg Free Press opined that Queen borrowed from other artists, but also compared the album favourably to Led Zeppelin, writing, "the band manages to inject such a fresh, energetic touch to most of it that I don't mind a bit...
 With its first album, Queen has produced a driving, high energy set which in time may be looked upon with the same reverence Led Zep 1 now receives."
-Illinois' Daily Herald also commended the record, writing "Good listening is guaranteed in songs like 'Keep Yourself Alive,' 'Great King Rat' and 'Doing All Right'."
+Illinois' Daily Herald also commended the record, writing "Good listening is guaranteed in songs like 'Keep Yourself Alive', 'Great King Rat' and 'Doing All Right'."

 In later years, AllMusic awarded the album three out of five stars, calling it a "patchy but promising debut from a classic rock group".
 In 1994, Guitarist Magazine ranked Queen the 19th most influential guitar album of all time.
-The album placed at number 54 in NME's "100 Greatest Albums You’ve Never Heard" in 2011.
+The album placed at number 54 in NME's "100 Greatest Albums You've Never Heard" in 2011.
 In 2008, Rolling Stone ranked "Keep Yourself Alive" number 31 in the "100 Greatest Guitar Songs of All Time", describing it as "an entire album's worth of riffs crammed into a single song".
 It has also been cited as heavy metal journalist Martin Popoff's favorite record of all time.
+In a Chicago Tribune article written by Greg Kot, the album is given a generally positive rating overall, complimenting the band's heavy sound combined with baroque arrangements.

 Writing for Classic Rock in 2016, Malcolm Dome ranked Queen as the band's second greatest album.
 He described it as a "glorious hard rock marathon unlike anything else around at the time", and commented on the "unmistakably unique sound of Brian May's home-made guitar", the "panoramic production of Roy Thomas Baker" and the "soaring voice of Freddie Mercury", adding "the record was just too powerful, too multi-dimensional and too stunning to sit happily and contentedly in the grooves.
 The performances were all virtuoso."